weidagang/callbackless-js/README.md

 Callbackless.js is the effect to achieve "abstract away callbacks" in a much better way.
 It's in plain ECMAScript 5, doesn't depend on any advanced features of ECMAScript 6 (e.g. Generator), and there's no compliation and ``eval`` involved.

 The core of callbackless.js is the abstraction of Promise Monad.
 Forget the Promise you have known in other libraries, they're totally different.
 A monad is a computation which returns values of type T. A promise monad is a computation which will be returning a value of type T in the future (maybe asynchronously).
-It turns out that callbackless.js is not only the best way to abstract away callbacks, but also a great tutorial for Functor and Monad.
+It turns out that callbackless.js is not only a better way to abstract away callbacks than the existing libraries, but also a great tutorial for Functor and Monad.
 I hope every JavaScript programmer can understand the advanced functional abstractions like Functor and Monad with this library.

 Let's get a sense how the code looks like with a sample code: